Is It Possible to Ever Fully Recover from an Eating Disorder?

-In our new series “On the Table,” we explore the various ways eating disorders and body image-related issues can impact a person in daily life, through the lens of one young woman who has experienced these struggles firsthand.
-This month, our Social Media Editor explores the possibility of full recovery from an eating disorder.
+In our series “On the Table,” we explore the various ways eating disorders and body image-related issues can impact a person in daily life, through the lens of one young woman who has experienced these struggles firsthand.

 Eating disorders affect over 30 million Americans.
 But despite being treatable illnesses, less than 60 percent of people with eating disorders recover.
 But what does it mean to fully recover, and is it really possible?
 It depends on who you ask.